-Day 1 readiness and stabilization
+Day 1 Readiness and Stabilization

 Identity, access, and email are validated immediately after close to ensure uninterrupted operations.